Howell High School (New Jersey): Administration

 The school's principal is Jeremy Braverman, whose administration team includes three assistant principals.

 Other high schools in the district

 Attendance at each of the district's high schools is based on where the student lives in relation to the district's high schools.
 While many students attend the school in their hometown, others attend a school located outside their own municipality.
 In order to balance enrollment, district lines are redrawn for the six schools to address issues with overcrowding and spending in regards to transportation.
-The other five schools in the district (with 2021–22 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are:
+Schools in the district (with 2023–24 enrollment data from the National Center for Education Statistics) with their attendance zones for incoming students are: